ysh-x/TestPod/README.md

 ## Application Workflow

-- The application is built using Apache OpenNLP, an NLP tool built for Java applications.
+- The application is built using Apache OpenNLP, an NLP tool built for Java applications
 - The major stakeholder of the application are the faculty and the student.
-The faculty feeds the question and the respective answer key to the application.
+The faculty feeds the question and the respective answer key to the application
-- The uploaded questions and answers are processed respectively.
+- The uploaded questions and answers are processed respectively
 - Every test has a test ID, a unique primary key to map the question with the answer.
 - The questions for the test are saved in
 RDBMS.
-The answers are processed using the core NLP package in the application.
+The answers are processed using the core NLP package in the application
 - The answer key is processed, tokenized, and POS tagged.
-The structured answer is stored in a text file along with the metadata of the file.
+The structured answer is stored in a text file along with the metadata of the file
 - When a student attempts the exam, the answers are processed, tokenized and POS tagged.
-The structured answer script saved as a file is decoded to proper data structures with the help of metadata.
+The structured answer script saved as a file is decoded to proper data structures with the help of metadata
 - A container (Java bean) is created to save the information of the structure.
 Two containers, one for faculty and another for a student are created.
 - The student container is passed to the faculty container to find the similarity index matrix
-- The matrix is de-fuzzified using fuzzy logic and appropriate marks are allowed for each question
+- The matrix is de-fuzzified using fuzzy logic and appropriate marks are allocated for each question using weighted average method